How can I get enough patient feedback when I work in short term posts?

 How the doctor met our requirements

 He also asked the Patient Advice and Liaison Service (PALS) at the hospitals where he’d undertaken placements for any feedback from patients.
-PALS had received a number of compliments about his work.
+PALS had received a number of compliments and cards about his work.
 No complaints or significant events relating to him had been reported.